Understanding why we gain weight and belly fat in middle age

-Excess abdominal fat is a source of vexation in middle age, but the good news is that by understanding its cause and by taking steps to control your weight, you can prevent your waistline from spreading.
+Excess abdominal fat, or belly fat, is a source of vexation in middle age, but the good news is that by understanding its cause and by taking steps to control your weight, you can prevent your waistline from spreading.

-“One of the primary causes of middle-age spread is hormonal imbalance.
+“One of the primary causes of middle-age weight gain is hormonal imbalance.
 Many women experience weight gain during perimenopause – the period leading to menopause – due to declining progesterone levels and relative preservation of oestrogen levels,” says Dr Sonali Ganguly, Consultant, Department of Endocrinology, Singapore General Hospital (SGH), a member of the SingHealth group.

 Though oestrogen dominance may contribute to the extra kilos, other reasons such as stress, a sedentary lifestyle and poor eating habits also lead to middle-age weight gain, adds Dr Ganguly, who works at SGH’s Lifestyle Improvement & Fitness Enhancement (LIFE) Centre.

 Causes of middle-age weight gain and belly fat

 Lower metabolic rateThe body’s metabolic rate naturally slows down with age in both men and women.
 Burning less calories means gaining more kilos.
 You can boost your metabolism with regular exercise.

 The body’s muscle mass starts to shrink from the age of 30, leading to weight gain.
 Muscles burn more calories and keep your body lean.

 For women, the hormonal imbalance continues into menopause with oestrogen levels dropping drastically.
 The body responds by retaining fat so that it can draw oestrogen from fat cells.
 The result?
 More belly fat!

 For men, it is the fall in testosterone levels that causes weight gain around the midriff.